-Just a disclaimer, this is a conservative estimate and the situation might change over the years.
+Just a disclaimer, this is just a conservative estimate based on current mortgage interest rates and the situation might change over the years.
 You could have refinanced to a home loan with better interest rates, or simply experience a change in the interest rate of your loan.

 So… How Much Do You Have To Earn To Buy A Condo in Singapore?